memakeit/mmi-form/README.md

 The advantages of using this module include:

+* forms and form fields are easy to create and configure
+* checkbox and radio button groups are automatically created when an array of choices is specified
-* CSRF and CAPTCHA plugins that can be created with 1 line of code
+* CSRF and CAPTCHA functionality can each be implemented with 1 line of code.
 * in browsers that do not support the new input types (email, tel, url, etc) or new input attributes (pattern, required, etc), the corresponding server-side validation rules are *automagically* generated
-* with the jQuery form validation plugin enabled, client-side validation rules are generated from the server-side validation rules
+* with the jQuery validation plugin enabled, client-side validation script is generated from the server-side validation rules
-* an HTML Purifier filter (requires shadowhand's [purifier](http://github.com/shadowhand/purifier) module)

 ## Dependencies

+* [mmi-core](http://github.com/memakeit/mmi-core) (only for the test controllers)
 * shadowhand's [purifier](http://github.com/shadowhand/purifier) (if using the purify filter)
-* [mmi-core](http://github.com/memakeit/mmi-core) (only for the test controllers)

 ## Workflow